dsnavega/SPINNE/README.md

 an app for human vertebral height estimation based on artificial neural networks

 # About
-SPINNE is decision support system built with R and [Shiny web framework](https://shiny.rstudio.com/) to provide vertebral height estimation - reconstruction which has several important applications in biological anthropology and forensic medicine.
+SPINNE is a decision support system built with R and the [Shiny web framework](https://shiny.rstudio.com/) to provide vertebral height estimation - reconstruction, which has several important applications in biological anthropology and forensic medicine.

 SPINNE implements a single- and multi-output regression approach to missing value estimation through the training of a modified
 [Generalized Regression Neural Network](https://github.com/dsnavega/grnnet) architecture.